pfoo360/Filebase/README.md

 - Implement progress bars when uploading files for better UX (currently the app displays [bytes uploaded]/[total bytes])
 - Possibly better security to absolutely ensure files can only be viewed by their owners
 - More error handling (can never go wrong with more error handling for edge cases)
-- I should have incorporated TypeScript while developing instead of saving it until the end (would have caught issues while developing and not just at the end of the project + the intellisense would have been much more helpful during the coding and not at the tailend of the project)
+- I should have incorporated TypeScript while developing instead of saving it until the end (would have caught issues while developing and not just at the end of the project + the intellisense would have been much more helpful during the coding process and not at the tailend of the project)
-- Media queries and responsive design support (currently it only looks good on certain desktop browsers)
+- Media queries and responsive design support (currently it only looks good on certain desktop browsers/window sizes)
 - Small CSS issues that need to be worked on

 # Walkthrough